 About Our Firm

-Nursing home negligence cases constitute an important and growing part of our practice at Zayed Law Offices.
-As Joliet’s Baby Boomer generation ages and seeks the services of local nursing facilities, the need to hold nursing home operators and employees accountable for their negligence will only become more and more essential.
+Nursing home negligence cases constitute an important and growing part of our practice at Zayed Law Offices Personal Injury Attorneys.
+As Joliet's Baby Boomer generation ages and seeks the services of local nursing facilities, the need to hold nursing home operators and employees accountable for their negligence will only become more and more essential.
 Elderly Joliet residents should never suffer harm because of the failure of nursing homes where they live to meet basic standards of care, safety, and respect.

 Common Causes of Joliet Nursing Home Negligence